adaptive-learning/flocs/README.md

         $ cd flocs
         $ mkvirtualenv flocs && setvirtualenvproject

-  The name of the virtual envirnoment (flocs) should now appear in front of the prompt.
+  The name of the virtual environment (flocs) should now appear in front of the prompt.

 5. Install dependencies and initialize DB: